uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * UI Design: Looks impressive!
 It's obvious how to do any of the ½ of the user stories.
     * Tool use: Use of Git, GitHub issues, etc. is Evidence and Obvious.
 Commits/merges/PRs are small and frequent.
 Commit messages are helpful information for teammates.
 All the teammates are working at the same time, and using GitHub **and git** to help communicate and improve teamwork.
 You laugh in the face of merge conflicts!
 Well organized repository and branches.
     * TA Walkthrough: Able to walk through ½ user stories with UI and API.
 No snags, bugs, last second workarounds, or missing pieces.
 Code is easily located.
 Documentation is easily located.
     * Web Service API Documentation: Well documented.
 Highly detailed.
 Clear descriptions, has useful example requests and responses from your API for every use of the API and ½ of user stories.
+If using automated documentation generation, there is extra documentation added on top of that.
     * Standards & Code Style: Adheres to standards, code is well organized and clean.
 Code is easy to read.
 Comments add to code readablility when necessary.
 Code meets Python, JS, HTML and CS style guides.
 Excellent indentation, naming.
 Code units only do one thing.
 It's easy to find the code responsible for handling any of the ½ user stories.
 * Good
     * User Stories UI: Almost ½ of the user stories are usable using the UI.